 Because Content Hub is built on top of a single unified database (CRM), you’ll have all the data you need to personalise your customer’s experience through tools such as smart content, which means you can automatically present customised content to your user based on categories suchas ad source, country, device type, referral source, preferred language, contact list membership and lifecycle stage.

-Through use of personalisation tokens, which link to specific information within the CRM objects like contacts or companies, you are also easily able to add personalisation to your content such as website pages and landing pages and also within your email copy.
+Through the use of personalisation tokens, which link to specific information within the CRM objects like contacts or companies, you are also easily able to add personalisation to your content, such as website pages and landing pages and also within your email copy.

 Search Engine Optimisation (SEO)

 WordPress doesn’t come with native SEO functionality, but it does have several plugins (some paid, some free) which can help – Yoast is one of the most popular add-ons for SEO.
 It allows you to score pages against the inclusion of certain items against target keywords.
-Yoast was transformational in applying SEO best practice onto WordPress websites.
-However, the world of SEO has changed, and hyper-optimising individual pages is not where SEO now is.
-It’s about entity understand, content clusters and internal linking.
-You can use tools like InLinks on Wordpress sites but this is external to Wordpress.
+Yoast was transformational in applying SEO best practice to WordPress websites.
+However, the world of SEO has changed, and hyper-optimising individual pages is not where SEO is now.
+It’s about entity understanding, content clusters and internal linking.
+You can use tools like InLinks on WordPress sites, but this is external to WordPress.

-Content Hub includes a powerful SEO recommendations tool based on content clusters , as well as on-page SEO tools built into blog, landing, and website pages.
-The other thing is the speed and compliance to Google Core Web Vitals is typically better on HubSpot sites because of the speed of the architecture.
+Content Hub includes a powerful SEO recommendations tool based on content clusters, as well as on-page SEO tools built into blog, landing, and website pages.
+The other thing is that the speed and compliance with Google Core Web Vitals are typically better on HubSpot sites because of the speed of the architecture.
 With the native content tools and integrations with Google Search Console, this will allow you to develop your SEO strategy by leveraging data directly from Google to optimise your content for search.
 However, it’s important to note that a poor developer can still make a HubSpot website bad for SEO!

 Blog

-With WordPress you are in its sweet spot, after all it’s a blogging tool!
-You can start blogging out of the site and it has all of the category and tagging functionality to make it easy for your blog content to be segmented and categorised.
+With WordPress, you are in its sweet spot, after all, it’s a blogging tool!
+You can start blogging on the site and it has all of the category and tagging functionality to make it easy for your blog content to be segmented and categorised.
 Blog posts are fast and easy to create.

 Analytics & Reporting

 A/B testing is also available within Content Hub for Professional and Enterprise subscriptions.
 This allows for more in-depth experimentation and testing of your content by running different variants of your content.
-This could be used for example, to experiment with the subject lines of your emails or layout and wording of webpages.
-Following engagement with the content you are able to review the results to draw conclusions about how you want to progress with content.
-A/B testing is not a native feature of Wordpress but again, there are plug-ins available for you to choose from.
+This could be used, for example, to experiment with the subject lines of your emails or the layout and wording of webpages.
+Following engagement with the content, you are able to review the results to conclude how you want to progress with the content.
+A/B testing is not a native feature of WordPress, but again, there are plug-ins available for you to choose from.

 Some editions of WordPress include limited reporting on content, like page views, but require another solution for any deeper analysis.
 Most marketers choose to use WordPress in addition to an analytics tool and manage each system separately.
 This can create data silos where systems don’t speak to one another, and result in an incomplete picture with less actionable data.
 If you are currently using WordPress and are not looking to migrate your site just yet, it is still possible to gather your website data in HubSpot through installing a plugin or adding the HubSpot tracking code.